Inter mirifica

-The final text was approved on 24 November 1963 by a vote of 1,598 to 503.
-On 4 December 1963, it was promulgated by Pope Paul VI, after another vote, this time of 1,960 in favour and 164 opposed.
+The final text was approved on 24 November 1963 by a vote of 1598 to 503, at the end of the Council's second session.
+It was promulgated by Pope Paul VI on 4 December 1963, after another vote, this time with 1960 in favour and 164 opposed.

-It is composed of 24 points, with the aim of addressing the concerns and problems of social communication.
-Inter mirifica identifies social communication as the press, cinema, television, and other similar types of communication interfaces.
+Inter mirifica identifies social communication as the press, cinema, television, and other similar types of communication.